trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/stop-lookup.md

 {{% error %}}
 **This API is not yet available for general usage**

-Due to technical issues this API will only become accessible from March 24th.
-Attempts to use this API before that date will lead to "invalid API key" errors.
+Due to technical issues this API is planned to become accessible from March 24th.
+Attempts to use this API before this date will lead to "invalid API key" errors.
 Until then, [the current v2 version of this endpoint](../resrobot-v2/stop-lookup.md) can be used instead.
 {{% /error %}}

 ### Data format